fpgasystems/hdev/README.md

 Initially developed for the [ETH Zurich Heterogeneous Accelerated Compute Cluster (ETHZ-HACC),](https://github.com/fpgasystems/hacc) **HACC Development (hdev)** is a versatile development platform designed for use on any AMD-compatible heterogeneous cluster.

-The tool is built around a simple yet powerful command-line interpreter (CLI) and a set of optimized deployment templates—integrating a variety of open-source projects to address a broader range of acceleration workflows and problems.
-While the CLI simplifies infrastructure setup, validation, and device configuration through an intuitive device index, the deployment templates help create better solutions for research institutions with high-performance computing needs.
+The tool is built around a simple yet powerful command-line interpreter (CLI) and a set of optimized deployment templates.
+While the CLI simplifies infrastructure setup, validation, and device configuration through an intuitive device index, the deployment templates integrate a variety of open-source projects, enabling developers to easily tackle a broader range of acceleration workflows and problems.

+Overall, **hdev** helps create better acceleration solutions for research institutions with high-performance computing needs.

 ## Sections
 * [Citation](#citation)